Example

 That created drift.
 Starts were slower than they should have been, and missing details were often discovered after the handoff had already happened.

-The best first move was to define one source-of-truth operating record for the job and let the next handoff happen from that system state rather than from memory or copied messages.
+The best first step was to define one source-of-truth operating record for the job and let the next handoff happen from that system state rather than from memory or copied messages.

 That is usually enough to reduce confusion fast because the team stops carrying the workflow manually from one person to the next.